Alfred Lion

-Alfred Lion (born Alfred Löw; April 21, 1908 – February 2, 1987) was a German-born American record executive who co-founded the jazz record label Blue Note in 1939.
+Alfred Walter Lion (born Alfred Wladislaus Lion; April 21, 1908 – February 2, 1987) was a German-born American record executive who co-founded the jazz record label Blue Note in 1939.
 Lion retired in 1967, having sold the company, after producing recordings by leading musicians throughout the 1940s, 1950s, and 1960s.

 Early years

 Lion was born in Schöneberg, later a borough of Berlin, on April 21, 1908.
 He was raised in a Jewish family.
 His fascination with jazz began at the age of 16 when he saw a concert by Sam Wooding's Orchestra.
 In 1926, Lion emigrated to the United States, but while working on the New York docks he was attacked by an anti-immigrant worker; he returned to Germany to convalesce.
-From 1933, Lion lived in South America, working for German import-export companies, returning to New York in 1938.
+From 1933, Lion lived in South America, working for German import-export companies, returning to New York in 1936.
 His presence at the From Spirituals to Swing concert at Carnegie Hall inspired him to start a record label.

 Career

 In partnership with communist writer Max Margulis, who supplied the start-up capital, Lion founded Blue Note in 1939.
 In the label's first record session on January 6, Lion recorded two musicians who had impressed him at the earlier concert: the boogie-woogie pianists Albert Ammons and Meade Lux Lewis.
 The company's first hit, recorded in the same year, was Sidney Bechet's recording of "Summertime".
-It was notable for being issued on a 12" 78rpm record instead of the then standard 10" owing to its length.
+It was notable for being issued on a 12-inch 78 rpm record instead of the then standard 10-inch owing to its length.

 By the time Lion was drafted into the army, his Berlin childhood friend Francis Wolff had joined him, and under the wing of Milt Gabler and his Commodore Music Store, Wolff sustained the business in Lion's absence.
 (Margulis had by now permanently dropped out of any involvement with Blue Note.)

 At the persuading of Ike Quebec, who was a Blue Note recording artist and talent scout during the 1940s, Lion began to explore more modern developments in jazz, and Quebec introduced Lion to Thelonious Monk, the first 'modern' jazz musician Blue Note was to record.
 Blue Note's involvement with modern jazz was not total for several years, and Lion continued his label's association with Bechet and clarinetist George Lewis into the 1950s.
 Wolff would supervise few sessions himself until after Lion's retirement, concentrating on the company's business affairs.